 Notes

-- Tip: If the Panko breadcrumbs aren’t sticking well to the chicken, gently press them onto the surface of the chicken to help them adhere.
+- If the Panko breadcrumbs aren’t sticking well to the chicken, gently press them onto the surface of the chicken to help them adhere.
 Adding a teaspoon of oil to the egg can also help the breadcrumbs to stick better.